 But when a resistor is connected between pins 2 and 5 of the integrated circuit, it is activated and acts as a square wave generator.

-Resistors used must have a value lower than the 2.2 mega ohms that has the resistance R4, and the frequency of the tone is inversely proportional to the value of the resistance.
-With the indicated resistance values the circuit generates:
+Resistors used must have a value lower than the 2.2 mega ohms that have the resistance R4, and the frequency of the tone is inversely proportional to the value of the resistance.
+With the indicated resistance values, the circuit generates:

 - 1500 Hz tone (high tone) approximately when S1 is pressed

 - 800 Hz tone (mid-tone) approximately when S2 is pressed

 - 450 Hz tone (low tone) approximately when S3 is pressed

 Note: You can control more door, adding more switches and resistor.